karimarous/Getting_started_with_Terraform_and_AWS_FR/lab03/README.md

 1.4 Go to AWS EC2 console and verify the name of the instance

 # 2. Modify the resource in the terraform configuration file
-2.1 Replace the Name value of the resource aws_instance in main.tf with "karim-instance1"
+2.1 Replace the value of the tag Name of the resource aws_instance in main.tf with "karim-instance1"

 Note: Replace "karim" with "your_name"